3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 ### Introduction

 As I was sick for about 5 days so I decided to make something interesting - a boot service bootkit.
-As a fun challange, I also promised myself that bootkit will have zero assembly, and I successfully did it.
-The result? it was tiny, quite complex.
+As a fun challenge, I also promised myself that bootkit will have zero assembly, and I successfully did it.
+The result? it was tiny and quite complex.
 This blog post we'll be discussing how it works.
 Lets dive deep into it.

 ### Bootkit Analysis